University Libraries Alternative Operations Notice

 Over one million citations to books, scholarly journals, essay collections, working papers, proceedings, dissertations, and bibliographies from languages, literatures, linguistics and folklore.
 1926 - present.

-Offers a variety of documentary and feature film from an array of producers and distributors including BBC Active, California Newsreel, Criterion Collection/Janus films, Documentary Educational Resources, First Run Features, Green Planet Films, Kino Lorber Edu, Media Education Foundation, National Film Board of Canada, PBS, Psychotherapy.net, and the DEFA Film Library's (East) German Film Collection.
-Thousands of films are available as part the library’s subscription.
-Other titles may be discovered and requested for library purchase through the Kanopy interface.
+Offers a variety of documentary and feature film from an array of producers and distributors including BBC Active, California Newsreel, Criterion Collection/Janus Films, Documentary Educational Resources, First Run Features, Green Planet Films, Kino Lorber Edu, Media Education Foundation, National Film Board of Canada, PBS, Psychotherapy.net, and the DEFA Film Library's (East) German Film Collection.
+Films the library has already licensed will play automatically.
+Other titles may be discovered and requested for library purchases through the Kanopy interface.
+Note: Kanopy's mediated access will require users to submit a request to purchase a title for a course.
+You will notice a pop-up screen that will ask for additional information when you attempt to view titles that are not yet owned by the library.
+Please visit the Kanopy guide for more information.

 A streaming video database that offers over 30,000 titles.
 The videos cover a variety of academic subjects, from producers such as BBC, PBS, Meridian, National Geographic, and more.
 Links can be shared through email, integrated into WebCampus, or viewed in the classroom.